 We came away from the experience feeling like the company was lean and even a little sketchy, and while we appreciated the fact that Aldi helped us out, we are most definitely not fans of this after-service company.

 Address: 3570 NW 53rd Court, Fort Lauderdale FL 33309

 Thoughts: The Tempo Group is, as best as we can tell, an Australian-based company specializing in sourcing and supplying companies around the world.
 Tempo has a presence in multiple countries, including China, Germany, and the United States.
 Tempo’s physical address in Florida is the same as J.M.
 Field, a logistics, inventory, and marketing company.
-I don’t know what the relationship is between Tempo and J.M.
+I don’t know if Tempo and J.M.
 Field are the same company or just share the same space.